Albert-Gao/blog/source/_posts/render-screen-or-tab-only-when-it-has-been-displayed-in-react-navigation-v2.md

 ---
-title: Render screen or tab- only when it has been displayed in React Navigation v2
+title: Render screen or tab only when it has been displayed in React Navigation v2
 date: 2018-06-04 20:21:27
 tags:
   - react-native
   - react-navigation
 ---

-React navigation v2 is a library for handling navigation in react native.
+`React navigation` `v2` is a library for handling navigation in `React Native`.
 When you are using Tab / Screen, maybe you only want to render it when it is been displayed.
 Otherwise, something like re-rendering multiple lists in multiple tabs.
 That's a disaster...
 Let's see how to do that.

 <!--more-->